pferrot/pferrot.github.io/_pages/en/index.md

 ### Web, Cloud, APIs
 *Connect with your customers, offload your processing/storage needs to the cloud, enable automation through APIs.*

-Whether you need a simple yet robust solution to <b>share files</b> with your coworkers and/or customers, or you have plans to <b>modernize your offer and optimize your processes</b> by deploying <b>connected devices (IoT)</b> at your customers', I will architect, build, deploy and operate secure, resilient and scalable solutions that will help you grow your business.
+Whether you need a simple yet robust solution to <b>share files</b> with your co-workers and/or customers, or you have plans to <b>modernize your offer and optimize your processes</b> by deploying <b>connected devices (IoT)</b> at your customers', I will architect, build, deploy and operate secure, resilient and scalable solutions that will help you grow your business.
 I will assist you in leveraging public cloud providers (Amazon Web Services, Google Cloud Platform, Microsoft Azure, Exoscale and others) to <b>save time and money</b> compared to setting up and operating your own infrastructure.

 <a name="data"></a>
 ### Data, Analytics

-*Break silos, collect data, analyze it and uncover new business opportunities.*
+*Break silos, collect data, analyse it and uncover new business opportunities.*

 I will help you <b>bring data coming from siloed systems/applications together</b> so you can explore consolidated datasets and build new features.
 I will enable you to become a data company and therefore make better <b>strategic decisions based on facts</b> by leveraging the most advanced <b>big data</b> technologies or by using simpler yet effective solutions depending on your needs.